Aaron-Bopp/MOTW/Classes/The Meddling Kid.md

 - The trap may be re-set and re-used later (you’ll     need to roll the move again when you do so,     with +1 [[forward]]).

- - **Tell Me The Truth!**: When you are questioning somebody to [[investigate a mystery]], you may add these questions to the list you may choose to ask:
+ - **Tell Me The Truth!**: When you are questioning somebody to [[Investigate A Mystery]], you may add these questions to the list you may choose to ask:

 - Who has something to gain from this situation?